-You might’ve noticed that there is a gap in Visit’s Dreamcast catalogue with T-43402M being absent.
+You might’ve noticed that there is a gap in VISIT’s Dreamcast catalogue with T-43402M being absent.
 This is speculated to have been reserved for JAHMONG 2 which appeared on various upcoming release lists including importantly for JAHMONG 2 SEGA’s own official upcoming Dreamcast release list and even had a provisional release date of Spring ’02.
-While this would explain the missing catalogue entry of T-43402M i’m not convinced despite the reports of JAHMONG 2’s prospective release that it was to be the intended missing title and i’ll explain my reasoning why i believe this to be the case.
+While this would explain the missing catalogue entry of T-43402M i’m not convinced despite the reports of JAHMONG 2’s prospective release that it was to be the intended missing title and i’ll explain my reasoning below why i believe this to be the case.

 The penultimate reason was that the intended catalogue numbers are generally issued as a placeholder before the intended games expected release which applied even more-so to third party software.
 I personally suspect that T-43402M was initially reserved for JAHMONG but in a combined game & microphone peripheral boxset much like other titles which were released in this configuration as they followed sequentially in their catalogue designation.
-The reason why the game never saw a release in this configuration was probably due to JAHMONG’s unique voice control not being a mandatory requirement for gameplay & the fact Visit would have to pay a licensing fee to SEGA to include the microphone peripheral.
+The reason why the game never saw a release in this configuration was probably due to JAHMONG’s unique voice control not being a mandatory requirement for gameplay & the fact VISIT would have to pay a licensing fee to SEGA to include the microphone peripheral.
 This probably put paid to its inclusion and meant the game only saw release as a standard title rather than in a boxset configuration.

 (NOT FOR SALE) 非売品 discs & media

-Thanks for taking the time to read this article about Visit and their two Dreamcast titles.
+Thanks for taking the time to read this article about VISIT and their two Dreamcast titles.
 With the company’s change of focus in ’03 and the seemingly abrupt end of their consumer game development which apparently heralded the end of the company i’ve struggled to find any information on them after that.
-If your able to help i’d appreciate it if you could share any information about the end of the company or what actually happened to Visit in general.
-You can contact me through the site or on the following social media platforms Twitter @dreamcastcollector & instagram @dreamcastcollector
+If your able to help i’d appreciate it if you could share any information about the end of the company or what actually happened to VISIT in general.
+You can contact me directly through the site or on the following social media platforms Twitter @dreamcastcollector & instagram @dreamcastcollector